-Street children can be categorized as the most marginalized section of society.
+Street children can be categorised as the most marginalised section of society.
 They live on the cruel, unfeeling streets of Delhi which aren't places for anyone to live in, let alone children.

 In 1992, India ratified the United Nations Convention on Rights of the Child.
 The Charter of Child Rights (CRC) is built on the principle that "ALL children are born with fundamental freedoms and ALL human beings have some inherent rights".
 The four basic child rights conferred by The Charter are dishonoured on the streets of Delhi, are as follows:

 Children come to SBT from different parts of the country (some even international!).
-They bring with themselves a myriad of experiences - social, cultural, economical, and emotional.
+They bring with them a myriad of experiences - social, cultural, economical, and emotional.
 Most of them are first-generation learners.
 And most importantly, either they have no experience of education or they have a bad experience wherein they have been bullied and excluded.
-"There can be several emotional and mental issues with the child that may affect his/her learning abilities.
-Here we try to be sensitive towards these needs and work with them accordingly, and we keep the interests of the child as a priority," says Mr S K Jha, Education Coordinator.
+"There can be several emotional and mental health issues with the child that may affect their learning abilities.
+Here we try to be sensitive towards these needs and work with them accordingly, and we keep the interests of the child as a priority," says Mr. S. K. Jha, Education Coordinator.
 It is in this understanding that the education system in SBT has been able to make the big leap towards inclusiveness.

 Active collaborations with multiple reputed schools, like Lawrence, Sanawar; Shiksha Bharti; Bharti Vidya Bhavan etc, have been an important step in this regard as this provides the children with better opportunities and greater exposure.
 Children with special needs and learning disabilities are given support to blossom to their best abilities.
 Towards this end, SBT has networked with schools such as ORKIDS, Manovikas, and Amar Jyoti.

 Many stories make SBT proud.
-In the words of Ms Geetan Tejpal, "To see the children successful is the biggest reward."
+In the words of Ms. Geetan Tejpal, "To see the children successful is the biggest reward."
 Amit* arrived at SBT when he was ready to study in the sixth standard, and then after realising that his performance was noteworthy, Bharti Vidya Bhavan was approached, where he secured admission with flying colours.
 With hard work and good grades, he fulfilled his dream of becoming an engineer.
-Similarly, Anil* passed 12th standard with 66% marks and with his determination and hard work, joined YMCA for MBA, and turned his dreams into reality, also realising the SBT policy which Mr Sanjoy Roy aptly puts as "Dream on!"
+Similarly, Anil* passed 12th standard with 66% marks and with his determination and hard work, joined YMCA for MBA, and turned his dreams into reality, also realising the SBT policy which Mr. Sanjoy Roy aptly puts, "Dream on!"

 "Only education is not the answer for this country, education re-linked with livelihood is the answer."

-- Ms Praveen Nair, Founder & Trustee, SBT
+- Mrs. Praveen Nair, Founder & Trustee, SBT

 Vocational training assumes a critical role in helping children enter mainstream society.
 SBT imparts vocational training for employable skill development and capacity building of growing children.
 Children above 16 years of age or those who clear their 10th board exam qualify for vocational training.
-Choice of a vocational training course for a child is made keeping in mind the child's interest and realistic assessment of his/her abilities by the career counsellor and staff members.
+The choice of a vocational training course for a child is made keeping in mind the child's interest and realistic assessment of his/her abilities by the career counsellor and staff members.
 A careful attempt is made to match the child's skill and ability with the training course he/she opts for.
 The SBT team makes concerted efforts to enrol children in quality training courses in reputed institutes.
-The popular choices of courses have been Master Desk Top Publishing, web and graphic designing, multi-media animation, film editing, C++ software, care-giving, house-keeping, puppetry, karate, theatre, macram and photography.
-Some of the institutes which provided training were ITI Pusa Road, NIIT, MAAC, Arena Multi-media, Crown Plaza, Taj Mahal Hotel-Mansingh Road, Vivek Sahni's Design House, The Ishara Puppet Theatre Trust, YMCA, Triveni Kala Sangam & Ramakrishna Institute of Computers.
+The popular choices of courses have been Master Desk Top Publishing, Web and Graphic Designing, Multi-Media Animation, Film Editing, C++ software, Care-giving, House-keeping, Puppetry, Karate, Theatre, Macram, and Photography.
+Some of the institutes that have provided training are ITI Pusa Road, NIIT, MAAC, Arena Multi-media, Crown Plaza, Taj Mahal Hotel-Mansingh Road, Vivek Sahni's Design House, The Ishara Puppet Theatre Trust, YMCA, Triveni Kala Sangam, and Ramakrishna Institute of Computers.